Gusto/apollo-federation-ruby/README.md

 ## Known Issues and Limitations

-- Only works with class-based schemas, the legacy `.define` API will not be supported
+- For GraphQL older than 1.12, the interpreter runtime has to be used.
 - Does not add directives to the output of `Schema.to_definition`.
 Since `graphql-ruby` doesn't natively support schema directives, the directives will only be visible to the [Apollo Gateway](https://www.apollographql.com/docs/apollo-server/api/apollo-gateway/) through the `Query._service` field (see the [Apollo Federation specification](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/)) or via [`Schema#federation_sdl`](https://github.com/Gusto/apollo-federation-ruby/blob/1d3baf4f8efcd02e7bf5bc7e3fee5b4fb963cd25/lib/apollo-federation/schema.rb#L19) as explained above.

 ## Maintainers